 The big draw in Natchez is touring the antebellum homes.
 These homes were from a time of prosperity in the South, mostly in the early to mid-1800s, just prior to the Civil War.
 It was a time when cotton was king.

-There are more than 400 antebellum homes remaining in the area.
-They were spared from being destroyed during and after the war as some of the Union leadership all the way to General Grant, granted Natchez a pardon of sorts.
+More than 400 antebellum homes are remaining in the area.
+They were spared from being destroyed during and after the war as some of the Union leadership, all the way to General Grant granted Natchez a pardon of sorts.